laurieodgers/koa-api-framework/README.md

 koa-api-framework builds an API framework from a RAML 0.8 file, with automatic payload validation and JWT decoding for your endpoints.

 ## Features
-### Build an API from a RAML specification
+### An API From RAML
-Place your RAML file within raml/api.raml in your project's directory. koa-api-framework has only been tested against RAML 0.8 files.
+Your API will be constructed based on RAML.
+Specify the location in ./raml/api.raml or through the `raml` argument to the constructor.

-### Validate Data Submitted to API
+### Simple Request Validation
-Automatic validation of incoming JSON data is performed if you specify the JSON schema within the api.raml file.
-This removes the need for validation within each individual endpoint controller.
+Automatic validation of incoming JSON data is performed if you specify the JSON schema within your RAML file, removing the need for validation within each individual endpoint.

 ### Automatic JWT decoding
 Set RAML traits on your endpoints to indicate that a JWT is required.
 Any incoming `Authorization: Bearer (jwt)` headers for these endpoints will automatically decode the given JWT and place it within `this.token`.